-The gradients' calculation is performed by convolving individual 2D moment maps with 3 $\times$ 3 Sobel kernels $G_x$ and $G_y$ as follows:
+The gradient calculation is performed by convolving individual 2D moment maps with 3 $\times$ 3 Sobel kernels $G_x$ and $G_y$ as follows:

-where $f(x,y)$ represents either moment-0 or moment-1 maps, $\bigtriangledown_x f(x,y)$ and $\bigtriangledown_y f(x,y)$ are the $x$ and $y$ components of gradient respectively, and $*$ denotes the convolution.
+where $f(x,y)$ represents either moment-0 or moment-1 maps, $\bigtriangledown_x f(x,y)$ and $\bigtriangledown_y f(x,y)$ are the $x$ and $y$ components of the gradient respectively, and $*$ denotes the convolution.
 However, the anisotropy of MHD turbulence concerning the local magnetic field is a statistical concept.
 The pixelized raw gradient map $\psi_{g}(x,y)$ is not necessarily required to have any relation to the local magnetic field orientation.
 The perpendicular relative orientation of gradients and magnetic field only appears when the gradient sampling is enough.
 The statistical sampling procedure utilizes the sub-block averaging method, which is proposed by \citet{2017ApJ...837L..24Y}.
-The sub-block averaging method firstly takes all gradients orientation within a sub-block of interest and then plots the corresponding histogram.
-Because the histogram is close to a Gaussian distribution, the expectation value of the Gaussian distribution reflects the statistically most probable orientation of gradient.
-The expectation value of gradients defines the mean gradient orientation for the sub-block and is expected to be perpendicular to the magnetic fields.
+The sub-block averaging method firstly takes all gradient orientations within a sub-block of interest and then plots the corresponding histogram.
+Because the histogram is close to a Gaussian distribution, the expectation value of the Gaussian distribution reflects the statistically most probable orientation of the gradient.
+The expectation value of gradients defines the mean gradient orientation for the sub-block and is expected to be perpendicular to the magnetic field.

-The velocity channel gradients (VChGs) are calculated similarly to VGs using the thin velocity channel map Ch($x,y$).
+The velocity channel gradients (VChGs) \citep{lazarian2018} are calculated similarly to VGs using the thin velocity channel map Ch($x,y$).
 Ch($x,y$) is defined as:

-where $\rm T_R$ is the the radiation temperature and $v_0$ is the velocity corresponding to the maximum intensity position in the emission line.
-The channel width $\Delta v$ satisfies $\Delta v<\sqrt{\delta v^2}$ where $\delta v$ is the velocity dispersion.
+where $\rm T_R$ is the radiation temperature and $v_0$ is the velocity of the averaged emission line maximum.
+The channel width $\Delta v$ satisfies $\Delta v<\sqrt{(\delta v^2)}$, where $\sqrt{(\delta v^2)}$ is the velocity dispersion.
 The thin velocity channel maps are used within the assumption that the velocity fluctuations are dominating over density fluctuations due to the velocity caustic effect \citep{LP00}.

-In this work, we apply IG, VG, and VChG techniques to the TRAO data, with sub-block size of 20$\times$20 pixels (one pixel is $20\arcsec$ large) which is the empirical minimum value \citep{2018ApJ...853...96L} and smooth to $7\arcmin$ resolution of the {\planck} data.